nadabm/aliens-attack/README.md

-# Simple Cocos2d-x example
+# Simple Cocos2d-x game

 This is a simple game created using the Cocos2d-x C++ framework.

-# Happy Bunny
+#Aliens Attack
-This is a simple game about a bunny that has to catch the carrots and avoid the bombs.
+This is a simple game about a player that has to reach the spaceship  and avoid the aliens.
 With this simple example you'll get some snippets that would help you with:

 1. Cocos2d-x Physics
 2. Transitions between Scenes
-3. True Type Fonts
-4. Bitmap Fonts
+3. Bitmap Fonts
-5. Handling touch events
+4. Handling touch events
-6. Playing , pausing and changing audio volume
+5. Playing , pausing and changing audio volume
-7. Sprite handling
+6. Sprite handling
-8. Cocos2d-x Schedulers
+7. Cocos2d-x Schedulers
-9. Use the accelerometer
+8. Use the collision

 # About Cocos2d-x